Plain English Breakdown

 Limits and Unknowns

-- The bill only works if the Third Amended Standing General Order 2021-01 is repealed without being replaced by similar rules.
+- The bill only works if the Third Amended Standing General Order 2021-01 is repealed and not replaced with similar rules.

-- It does not specify what happens if federal crash reporting requirements change later on.
+- It does not specify what happens if federal crash reporting requirements change.